josh-collinsworth/joco-sveltekit/src/lib/content/posts/enjoyed-in-2024.md

 [_Songpop Party_](https://songpop-party.com/) is a pure party game based on a dead-simple premise: listen to a short clip of a song, and name the song or artist as fast as you can.
 The faster you answer, the more points you get.

-Initially, several categories are available (hits, kids, '90s, movie themes, and many more), but the more you play, the more you earn points to unlock other expanded and often more specialized song lists.
-You can go deep on your favorite decade, a specific artist, or just choose playlists like "bad songs."
+Initially, a wide range of categories is available, and there are many playlists to choose from, grouped by decade, genre, or theme.
+There are a lot of songs, so you can replay specific playlists—say, "'80s" or "pop hits"—several times without hearing repeats.
+But the more you play, the more you earn points to unlock even more categories.
+You can go deep on your favorite decade, narrow it down to a specific artist, or even open specialty categories like "family" or "only intros."

 Easily enjoyable for just about anyone of any age, gamers and non-gamers alike, _Songpop Party_ was a featured staple of many gatherings this year, and I expect we'll keep playing it for a long time to come.